CaptMag/Fibonacci-Computation/README.md

 # Fibonacci-Computation

+Inspired by a video I watched, I will explain the following:

 How Fibonacci is created, what formula it uses to work, and computing the largest Fibonacci number in 1 second using different algorithms and formulas

 Currently a work in progress document.
 Focusing currently on Linear Reccurence and Closed-Form Solution.